stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The _layout_ class is reused to specify the structure of the image data.

+We impose the following assumptions:

-* We impose the constraint that all images are assumed to be structured with one byte per channel.
+* One byte per channel.

-* We also provide a default implementation of an image (not shown).
+* Colour images contain an alpha channel.

 The AWT helper is used to load the Java image: